 Image showing how customers can write reviews with Birdeye

-Including a link in your email or SMS that takes the customer to the review page directly is best.
-Avoid forcing the customer to sign in, entering personal information from them, or requiring them to complete CAPTCHA tests to not lose them.
+Including a link in your email or SMS that takes the customer directly to the review page is best.
+Avoid forcing the customer to sign in, entering personal information from them, or requiring them to complete annoying CAPTCHA tests to not lose them.

-Maintaining transparency in the review process is always important so they feel encouraged to leave a review.
-Clearly mention whether the review will be publicly or on a third-party website.
+It is always important to maintain transparency in the review process so that they feel encouraged to leave a review.
+Clearly mention whether the review will be published publicly or on a third-party website.

 Follow up with a survey request, or a thank you note to keep the relationship going.